 - Eastern Division detectives yesterday intensified the hunt for a woman in her mid-20s, who is believed to be part of an extortion ring.

 Old English huntian, of Germanic origin.
-The sense in change-ringing dates from the late 17th century, and is probably based on the idea of the bells pursuing one another; it gave rise to the sense 'oscillate around a desired speed' (late 19th century).
+Sense 4 dates from the late 17th century, and is probably based on the idea of the bells pursuing one another; it gave rise to the sense 'oscillate about a desired speed' (late 19th century).

 Palabras que riman con huntaffront, blunt, brunt, bunt, confront, front, Granth, grunt, mahant, runt, shunt, stunt, up-front